 Home Health Care Your cost if you visit a: Benefits Network provider: Non-network provider: 1. ne health care services uding the following: 20% coinsurance after deductible 20% coinsurance after deductible a.
 Intermittent skilled care when you are homebound, provided by or supervised by a registered nurse b.
-Skilled physical, speech or occupational therapy when you are homebound C. Home infusion therapy vined maximum of 120 visits per year for out-of-network benefits. ou have Medica coverage a v be eligible for additional ir dical Assistance Program, you 2. vices received in your ne from a physician 20% coinsurance after deductible 20% coinsurance after deductible
+Skilled physical, speech or occupational therapy when you are homebound C. Home infusion therapy b. above are limited to a combinefits and 60 visits per calendar · • ou have Medica coverage a be eligible for additional in nd are also enrolled in the Med termittent skilled care. ical Assistance Program, you 2. vices received in your ne from a physician 20% coinsurance after deductible 20% coinsurance after deductible